Erisa/cloudflared-docker/README.md

 This repository contains a simple Dockerfile to build `cloudflared`, the client for Cloudflare's [Argo Tunnel](https://developers.cloudflare.com/argo-tunnel/), from [source](https://github.com/cloudflare/cloudflared).

 The aim is to support multiple architectures.
-The public image currently only supports `linux/arm64` however this will change soon.
+The public image *currently* supports `linux/amd64` and `linux/arm64`.

 The public image corresponding to this Dockerfile is `erisamoe/cloudflared` and should work in mostly the same way as the [official image](https://hub.docker.com/r/cloudflare/cloudflared)